 You should never forget the importance of proofreading.
 Automated processes are fantastic until you take your eye off the ball.
 All too often, we see product descriptions with ‘This trousers are…’ or ‘We love these playsuit for…’.
 And be certain that the person working with the templates knows their way around the English language, or you could end up with a ‘poke a dot’ situation (spotted recently on a very popular ecommerce shop).

 Remember, it isn’t a case of simply slotting nouns and adjectives into place.
 You have to have sound copywriting and proofreading stages to ensure all components of a sentence agree with one another.
 But the benefit of having predetermined elements to each and every description will lend both stages some incredible efficiency.

 Avoid the pitfalls; work with the experts

 We can create them.
-We can fill them in.
-We can provide that final proofreading stage.
+And we can fill them in.
+We can also provide that final proofreading stage.
 Or we can juggle the whole thing for you, so that you can get on with managing your growing eshop.
 By investing time and expertise in the early stages, template product descriptions can shave hours (even days) off your team’s workload.
 They can add an extra element of conviction for your customer.
 They can inform enough to reduce your returns rate.

 What does it all translate to?
 A much, much healthier bottom line.
 So if your product descriptions are lacklustre, inconsistent or even conspicuously absent, you know the next step…